The Guggenheim of New York: A window into the Soul of Art

 February 9, 2017

-So, I had always heard of the Guggenheim of New York, but I had never been there.
+So, I had always heard of the Guggenheim of New York, and knew that it was on everyone’s best New York museums list but I had never been there.
 And to be honest, I had no idea what to expect.
-I mean, I didn’t even know what type of art was inside, let alone the artists that were encased inside this architectural delight of modernity.
-I mean, would the installments
+I mean, I didn’t even know what type of art was inside, let alone the artists that were encased inside this architectural delight of modernity; but I was intrigued that everyone seems to put this place on their list of New York must see museums.
+But in spite of such high praise, I was unsure about my visit to one of the many famous New York museums.
+Would the installments

 consist of people dancing around naked or would there be paintings with elephant dung on them?
 I just had no idea.
 My mind just spun around and around like a top, with a variety of increasingly insane possibilities.

-All I knew was that the building looked modern, so I assumed that the artwork encased within must be modern in nature too.
+All I knew was that the building looked like one of the modern New York City art museums, so I assumed that the artwork encased within must be more contemporary.
 Had I known that the works of Picasso, Van Gogh, Jackson Pollock, etc. were the jewels hidden within this crown of modern art and expression, I would have been here a lot sooner.

 Now, I am no modern art expert.
 And if I am honest, some of the art was a little too modern for my taste.
 But, I do have to admit, and this is hard for a stoic New Yorker like myself to do, that the artwork housed within this museum evoked tremendous emotion within me.
 And isn’t that the true purpose of art, to make you feel something that you didn’t know was there?
 I mean don’t get me wrong, the feelings were not all joy.
 The pieces in this collection made me uncomfortable and challenged me to rethink my world and how I interact with it